EducationalTestingService/rsmtool/doc/index.rst

 ..
-RSMTool documentation main file, created by sphinx-quickstart on Mon Dec 11 10:52:16 2017.
+RSMTool documentation master file, created by sphinx-quickstart on Mon Dec 11 10:52:16 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.